 What is gingivitis?According to The American Academy Of Periodontology, half of the American adults suffer from gum disease.
 Another study showed that over 90% of the world's population has chronic gingivitis to some degree.

-Gingivitis means inflammation of the gums.
-It is the early stage of gum disease where the damage is reversible.
+Gingivitis is an inflammation of the gums.
+It is the early stage of gum disease when the damage is still reversible.

-In this stage, the inflammation is limited to the gum and has not yet reached the deep tissue that attaches the tooth to the bone.
+At this stage, the inflammation is limited to the gums and has not yet reached the deep tissues that attach the tooth to the bone.

-Untreated, gingivitis can turn into periodontitis where the damage is irreversible.
+If left untreated, gingivitis can progress to periodontitis, where the damage is irreversible.

-In gingivitis the inflammation is limited to the gum, while in periodontitis, the inflammation has reached the deep tissues that hold the tooth in place including the bone, the ligaments that attach the tooth to the bone, and the cementum that covers the root.
+In periodontitis, the inflammation has reached the tissues that hold the tooth in place.
+These include the bone, the ligaments, and the cementum that covers the root.

 Symptoms of periodontitis include: